-de Lugo was the delegate from the Virgin Islands and was a Democrat.
+de Lugo was the representative from the Virgin Islands and was a Democrat.
 He served from 1981 to 1994.

 Because the Virgin Islands is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — de Lugo can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

-He was previously the delegate from the Virgin Islands as a Democrat from 1973 to 1978.
+He was previously the representative from the Virgin Islands as a Democrat from 1973 to 1978.

 de Lugo is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1994 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).